This post explains the following:

 Under the Rules of Professional Conduct, ILA is recommended or required when a lawyer has a possible conflict of interest and requires the client’s consent to proceed, such as in a joint retainer, transactions with clients, and when the lawyer discovers an error or omission in discharging their duties to the client that cannot be easily rectified.

-It is mandatory when the lawyer and their client (who is not a regulated lender) are parties to a transaction that involves the lawyer borrowing or lending to the client or guaranteeing a loan to or from the client.
-In some instances, the Rules may even require the client to obtain independent legal representation and not just an ILA.
+It is mandatory when the lawyer and their client (who is not a regulated lender) are parties to a transaction involving the lawyer borrowing from or lending to the client, or guaranteeing a loan to or from the client.
+In some instances, the Rules may even require the client to obtain independent legal representation, rather than just an ILA.

 What to Expect After Consulting a Lawyer for Independent Legal Advice